What is Deburring?

 Some of the most common concerns about deburring are whether burrs can be removed from hard to reach areas and if deburring will compromise the integrity or tolerance of the part.
 By using a combination of advanced mechanical processes, burrs can be removed and the desired finish can be achieved without compromising the part in any way.
 Using innovative technologies like microscopic deburring and high-resolution micro cameras, even the smallest parts and components can be effectively deburred.
 In order to ensure all tolerances and specifications meet our high standards, a Quality Control Department thoroughly examines all deburred parts.

-Since all parts are different and every client has different needs, deburring techniques and processes are tailored to each specific product.
+Since all parts are different and every client has different needs, burr removal techniques and processes are tailored to each specific product.

 For hand deburring, a variety of tools are used, some of which are handheld, and others which are mechanical.
 Tools like a buffing jack and non-woven wheel can be used in conjunction with small hand-held tools to get into difficult crevices, achieving a precise result that machines alone couldn’t produce.